 Generic name: Lithium Syrup and Oral Solution [ LITH-ee-um ]

 - This medicine may cause bad side effects at doses that are close to the normal dose.
 Rarely, this may include death.
 Do not take more of lithium syrup and oral solution than you are told.
-You will have blood tests to check the level of this medicine in your blood.
-Tell your doctor right away if you feel very sleepy, pass more urine than normal, or have a heartbeat that does not feel normal, loose stools (diarrhea), throwing up, blurred eyesight, ringing in the ears, giddiness, weak muscles, shakiness, twitching, seizures, eye movements that are not normal, or a big change in balance.
+You will have blood tests to check the level of lithium syrup and oral solution in your blood.
+Tell your doctor right away if you feel very sleepy, pass more urine than normal, or have a heartbeat that does not feel normal, loose stools (diarrhea), throwing up, blurred eyesight, ringing in the ears, giddiness, weak muscles, shakiness, twitching, seizures, eye movements that are not normal, change in balance, or very upset stomach.

 Uses of Lithium Syrup and Oral Solution: